-Net assets are shown in three different categories, recognizing the significant way in which universities are different from profit-making concerns.
-The three net assets categories reflect the nature of the restrictions placed on gifts by donors.
-Note I provides more information about the sources and designations of net assets.
+Net assets are shown in three different categories to recognize the significant way in which universities are different from profit-making organizations.
+These categories reflect the nature of the restrictions placed on gifts by donors.
+Note J provides more information about the sources and designations of net assets.

 Permanently restricted net assets represent those gifts for which the original principal can never be spent.
-They comprise gifts and pledges to true endowment together with assets held in trust, such as life income plans, which, when received or matured, will go to the endowment.
-The increase of \$196.1 million to a total of \$1,149.9 million primarily reflects new gifts and pledges made to restricted endowment funds, and gains on investments when the donor required investment gains to be retained permanently.
+They comprise gifts and pledges to true endowment together with assets held in trust, such as life income plans, which, when received or matured, will be added to the endowment.
+The \$68.6 million increase in permanently restricted net assets to a total of \$1,218.5 million primarily reflects new gifts and pledges made to restricted endowment funds, distributions from life income funds, and gains on investments where the donor required investment gains to be retained permanently.

-Temporarily restricted net assets represent those gifts that ultimately can become available to meet the expenses of operations or capital expenditures.
+Temporarily restricted net assets represent those gifts that ultimately can become available to meet operating or capital expenditures.
 They require an event or lapse of time to take place before they are available for spending.
 Over 90 percent of the assets in this category result from the accumulated market gain on invested permanently restricted endowment funds.
 This category also includes pledges not permanently restricted, gifts for construction projects that have not been completed, and life income funds, which, upon maturity, will be available for spending.
-The increase of \$1,605.9 million to a total of \$3,833.2 million results primarily from the increase in the market value of securities held in permanently restricted funds.
+The \$278.0 million decrease in temporarily restricted net assets to a total of \$3,555.2 million results primarily from the decrease in the market value of securities held in permanently restricted funds.
 The Commonwealth of Massachusetts requires that all universities located within the Commonwealth include accumulated market gains on both permanently and temporarily restricted net assets with temporarily restricted net assets.
 Most other states allow inclusion of these gains with unrestricted net assets.
-If the Institute were allowed to follow the prevalent rule, unrestricted net assets would increase by \$3,537.1 million to \$6,709.9 million and temporarily restricted net assets would decrease by a like amount.
+If the Institute were allowed to follow the prevalent rule, unrestricted net assets would increase by \$3,250.0 million to \$6,332.2 million and temporarily restricted net assets would decrease by a like amount.

 Unrestricted net assets comprise all the remaining economic resources available to the Institute.
-This category includes the Institute's working capital, necessary to support its operations from year to year, and those assets designated by the Corporation as "funds functioning as endowment," to be invested over the long term, to generate investment income in support of Institute operations and capital projects.
+This category includes the Institute's working capital, and those assets designated by the Corporation as "funds functioning as endowment," to be invested over the long term to generate support of Institute operations and capital projects.
 Also included are current funds received from donors for restricted purposes, which, under the accounting rules, are categorized as unrestricted if the Institute spends equivalent unrestricted funds for the same purpose.
-Total unrestricted net assets are \$3,172.8 million at June 30, 2000, up from \$2,271.4 million at June 30, 1999.
+Total unrestricted net assets decreased \$90.6 million from last year to \$3,082.2 million at June 30, 2001.